spome919/Telegram-Adder-Scraper-Members-NEW-2023-FREE/README.md

 2. Open cmd and install the requirements with this command:
 > pip install -r requirements.txt
 3. Create your API_ID and API_HASH here: https://my.telegram.org/auth
-4. Paste your API_ID and API_HASH to credentials.py (open credentials with notepad or text editor)
+4. Paste your API_ID and API_HASH to credentials.csv (open credentials with notepad or text editor) Format needs to be the same as 'credentials example.csv'
 5. You are ready to GO!
 Open cmd and type:
 > python main.pyc
 6. Make sure to watch the tutorial video: https://www.youtube.com/watch?v=MIge995RqEQ